jamesfbush/Options_Research/README.md

 With a Tiingo account set up and a Tiingo API key saved to same directory as the Python file ("api_key.txt"), this program will request the user input a ticker symbol, start date, end date, and frequency (e.g., "daily") and return a Pandas dataframe and Poltly line chart for any listed security.

-Dependencies: pandas, tiingo, plotly.express. import pandas as pd import plotly.graph_objects as go
+Dependencies: pandas, tiingo, plotly.express.